 Synopsis: A cave-dwelling man sets out to solve the murder of a young homeless man.
 In the one library scene, Jackson uses a microfilm reader to research articles and gets reprimanded by a librarian.

 Details: Dir.
 Peter Medak.
 Perf.
 George C. Scott, Trish Van Devere, Melvyn Douglas.
 Image Entertainment, 1980.
 Based on the short story by Russell Hunter.

 Synopsis: John Russell (George C. Scott), whose wife and daughter are killed in a freak road accident, rents a house with a mysterious—and murderous—past.
-John researches old newspapers at the library, and a young white male librarian sets up microfilm for him in a viewing room.
+John researches old newspapers at the library, and a clerk sets up microfilm in a viewing room.